Festival International de Musique Saint-Georges: Performances and artists

 American conductor and renowned Saint-Georges exponent and interpreter, Marlon Daniel has served as the festival's music director and artistic director since its prelude in 2011 and inaugural season in 2018.

 The approximately two-week long festival is made up of concerts, lectures, symposiums, education programs and master classes that take place in various parts of the Caribbean, France and the US.
 The festival features some of the finest composers, performers, and scholars from around the world.
 Musical selections often feature a variety of classical music, from Saint-Georges' compositions alongside music by his contemporaries in the Classical period, to standard repertoire from the common era.
 The festival highlights composers of African-origin and diverse backgrounds, including contemporary works specially commissioned for the festival.
-Composers who have written pieces for the festival include Dominique Le Gendre, Fred Onovwerosuoke, Jonathan Grimbert-Barré, Jamshed Turel and Jérome Pfister.
+Composers who have written pieces and had pieces premiered at the festival include Dominique Le Gendre, Fred Onovwerosuoke, Thierry Pécou, Jonathan Grimbert-Barré, Jamshed Turel and Jérome Pfister.

 The festival's artists do various outreach programs around the world as part of the festival's mission to spread the music of Saint-Georges.
 Recent guest artists include Koh Gabriel Kameda, Magali Léger, J'Nai Bridges, Janinah Burnett, Solomon Howard, Darnell Ishmel, Romuald Grimbert-Barré, Chauncey Packer, Léïla Brédent and Eric Silberger.